gitaumoses4/chakra-ng/apps/showcase/src/docs/components/button/button-usage.md

 We've included the colors for common social networks like Facebook, Twitter, WhatsApp, LinkedIn, and more.
 You can use the `colorScheme` property to change the color of the button.

+### Grouping Buttons

+You can use the `stack` or `chakra-button-group` component to group buttons.
+When you use the `chakra-button-group` component, it allows you to:

+* Set the `size` and `variant` of all buttons within it
+* Set the `spacing` between buttons
+* Flush the buttons together by removing the border radius of their children as needed.

+#### Flushing the buttons {#flushing-buttons}

+To flush the buttons together, you can pass the `isAttached` property to the `chakra-button-group` component.